FastFLUX: Pruning FLUX with Block-wise Replacement and Sandwich Training: FastFLUX: Block-wise Efficient Pruning with Sandwich Training

 \subsection{Sandwich Training}

-To further enhance the generation quality of pruned models and bring them closer to the original model's performance, we propose the \textbf{Sandwich Training (ST)} strategy.
+To mitigate performance degradation after block replacement, we introduce \textbf{Sandwich Training (ST)}, a localized fine-tuning strategy that adapts each replaced block using contextual supervision from its nearest unpruned neighbors.
 We observe that different blocks contribute unequally to the model’s performance, and prioritizing the pruning of less important blocks leads to more stable and effective compression.
-Therefore, we begin this section by introducing a method for \textbf{Calculating Block Importance}.
+Therefore, we begin this section by introducing a method for \textbf{Estimating Block Importance}.
 Based on the computed importance scores, block pruning may lead to structural overlap between selected regions.
 To address this, our ST strategy includes dedicated mechanisms for \textbf{Training Sandwich Blocks without Overlap} and \textbf{with Overlap}, respectively.
-Finally, in \textbf{Inference Reuse from High-Pruned Models}, we present an empirical finding that transferring trained parameters from high-pruned models to lower-pruned configurations can further improve performance without additional training.
+Finally, in \textbf{Parameter Reuse across Pruning Ratios}, we present an empirical finding that transferring trained parameters from high-pruned models to lower-pruned configurations can further improve performance without additional training.

-\textbf{Calculating Block Importance}.
-We observe that different blocks contribute unequally to the model’s generative performance (see Section~\ref{add_exp} for more results).
+\textbf{Block Importance Estimation}.
+We observe that different blocks contribute unequally to the model’s generative performance (see supplementary materials for more results).
 Based on this observation, we adopt an importance-aware pruning strategy that prioritizes the removal of less critical blocks.
 To quantitatively assess the importance of each block, we combine two commonly used metrics in text-to-image evaluation: FID~\cite{heusel2018ganstrainedtimescaleupdate} and CLIP Score~\cite{radford2021learningtransferablevisualmodels}.
 Specifically, for each ResBlock, we temporarily remove it from the model and generate a set of images.
 We then compute the FID and CLIP scores for each generated set and normalize both scores independently across all blocks.
 Since a lower FID indicates better quality, we transform it by taking $1-FID_{norm}$ so that higher values are consistently better across both metrics.
 The importance score $s_i$ for the i-th block is defined as: